-When joining the international vocal competition "Operalia" founded by Plácido Domingo, Elsa Dreisig was awarded First Prize as best female singer in July 2016.
+When joining the international vocal competition "Operalia", founded by Plácido Domingo, Elsa Dreisig was awarded First Prize as best female singer in 2016.
 Only few weeks later the renowned magazine "Opernwelt" granted her the sought-after mention as "Young Artist of the Year".
 In 2017 she was awarded the Danish prize "Young Opera Artist of the Year" within the Copenhagen Opera Festival.

-In 2015 Elsa Dreisig had already been awarded both Second Prize of the Queen Sonja International Music Compertition in Oslo as well as First Prize and Audience's Prize of the "Neue Stimmen" Competition of the Bertelsmann Foundation in Gütersloh.
-She was also granted the "Prix jeune soliste 2015 des radios francophones publiques" (Young Soloist' Award 2015 of the French speaking public radio-companies) and she is the "Vocal Discovery" of the prestigious Victoires de la Musique Classique 2016.
+In 2015 Elsa Dreisig had already been awarded both Second Prize of the Queen Sonja International Music Compertition in Oslo as well as First Prize and Audience's Prize of the New Voices Competition of the Bertelsmann Foundation in Gütersloh.
+She was also granted the "Prix jeune soliste 2015 des radios francophones publiques" (Young Soloist' Award of the French speaking public radio-companies 2015) and she was the Vocal Discovery of the prestigious Victoires de la Musique Classique 2016.
 These major honours make her shine as a new star of the vocal art firmament.

 Already as a child Elsa Dreisig was very keen to sing.
 She entered the Maîtrises (choir’s schools) of the Opéra royal de Wallonie and of the Opéra national de Lyon.
 She studied singing at the Conservatoire National Supérieur de Musique in Paris (in the class of Valérie Guillorit) and at the Leipzig Musical High School (Regina Werner being her teacher).
 She also attended numerous Masterclasses.
 Her present vocal teacher is Lionel Sarrazin.